Newar literature: Panchayat era

 In 1960, parliament was abolished and the Panchayat system was established.
 Under the system's one-language policy, Nepal Bhasa suffered another period of suppression.
 In 1965, the language was banned from being broadcast over Radio Nepal.
 The removal of Newari from Nepal's only radio station sparked a protest movement which became known as the Movement of 1965 ("Bais Salya Andolan").
 As part of the protests, weekly literary meets were held at street squares and public courtyards for more than a year.
 Inspired by the literary activity, a host of new and young writers emerged.
 Poets Buddha Sayami, Nati Bajra Bajracharya, Shree Krishna Anu and Janak Newa and novelist Ratna Bahadur Sayami are some of the figures brought up by the protests.
 They introduced fresh literary styles and extended the bounds of Nepal Bhasa literature.
 The 1965 Movement was thus a very productive period.
 Birat Nepal Bhasa Sahitya Sammelan Guthi (Grand Newari Literary Conference Trust), formed in 1962 in Bhaktapur, and Nepal Bhasa Manka Khala, founded in 1979 in Kathmandu, are some of the prominent organizations that emerged during this period to promote literature and struggle for language rights.

 Today

 Newari literature has a niche readership.
 Poetry, short stories, essays, novels, travelogues, biographies and religious discourses are the popular genres.
 A number of literary magazines are published.
 Translations of Nepal Bhasa literature in English and Nepali appear frequently.
 Literary organizations hold regular public recitals.
-Shashikala Manandhar is the first female novelist writing in the Bhasa language.
+Shashikala Manandhar is the first female novelist writing in the Nepal Bhasa language.

-Outside Nepal Mandala

-Poets based outside Nepal Mandala have also promoted Newari.
-Among them, Ganesh Lal Shrestha of Hetauda composed songs and gave music recitals during festivals in the 1940s and 1950s.
-In Pokhara, the first Grand Nepal Bhasa Literary Conference was held from 17–18 December 1975.